-Having examined the context and terminology of the Catalogus Baronum, I now turn to the usage and application of the title comestabulus and the construction of the idea of the comestabulia, both obscure but crucial societal aspects of the control of the nobility on the mainland.
+Having examined the context and terminology of the Catalogus Baronum, I now turn to the usage and application of the title comestabulus and the construction of the idea of the comestabulia, both obscure but crucial societal aspects of the court's control over the nobility on the mainland.

-The usage of the title of comestabulus in Norman Italy
+The Usage of the Title of comestabulus in Norman Italy

-The reorganisation of the mainland provinces during and after the civil war brought with it the need to forge new relationships between the royal court and the territorial nobility who held positions of authority in the mainland provinces.
-A royal commander in charge of directly contacting forces, which were not under direct royal authority, could therefore improve the king's capacity for military control.
-In the early 1130s, Roger II started to reorganise the military command to help defend the peninsular dominions of the newly created kingdom.
-However, the lack of any contemporary explicit indication of a plan suggests that, in order to face the shifting challenges of the first turbulent decade, the reorganisation consisted of a series of contingent innovations and modifications, installing as a result positions with ambiguous definitions.
+The reorganization of the mainland provinces during and after the civil war brought with it the need to forge new relationships between the royal court and the territorial nobility who held positions of authority in the mainland provinces.
+A royal commander in charge of maintaining direct communication with forces that were spread out across the provinces, and which were thus not under direct royal authority, could therefore improve the king's capacity for military control.
+In the early 1130s, Roger II started to reorganize the military command to help defend the peninsular dominions of the newly created kingdom.
+However, the lack of any contemporary explicit indication of a plan suggests that, in order to face the shifting challenges of the first turbulent decade, the reorganization consisted of a series of contingent innovations and modifications, installing as a result positions with ambiguous definitions.
 One of the first cases of this process is found in Falco of Benevento's Chronicon.
-According to the Beneventan notary, Roger II appointed in 1132 a comestabulus at Montefusco in order to strike fear into the city, and ultimately protect the royal interests from the urban party in favour of Pope Innocent II.29 The earliest known diplomatic evidence for the royal comestabuli of Montefusco is found in a donation of 1137, in which a certain individual named Pagan filius Andree calls himself comestabulus domini regis Montisfusculis.30 These functionaries are further mentioned at intervals in documents throughout the period.31
+According to the Beneventan notary, Roger II appointed in 1132 a comestabulus at Montefusco in order to strike fear into the city, and ultimately protect the royal interests from the urban party in favor of Pope Innocent II.
+The earliest known diplomatic evidence for the royal comestabuli of Montefusco is found in a donation of 1137, in which a certain individual named Pagan filius Andree calls himself comestabulus domini regis Montisfusculis.
+These functionaries are further mentioned at intervals in documents throughout the period.

-28 Francesco Scandone, L'alta valle del Calore.
+&lt;sup>28 Francesco Scandone, L'alta valle del Calore.
 II.
 Il feudo e il municipio di Montella dal dominio dei Normanni a quello della Casa d'Aragona (Palermo, 1916), pp. 28-29.

-This is a convenient moment to elaborate on the fact that one of the earliest uses of the title comestabulus in contemporary sources for Norman Italy is found in Falco's Chronicon, years before the creation of the Sicilian kingdom: when Pope Paschal II appointed Landulf de Greca as comestabulus Beneventanorum, 32 in order to make the city 'safe and kept so much in the future from the disorders which often menaced it and from the frequent conspiracies fomented against the lord pope'.
-33 Falco, furthermore, refers multiple times to a position called the honor comestabiliae, or simply the comestabilia, as a sort of a 'constableship' appointed by either the pope or the archbishop of Benevento.
-34 This same Landulf is subsequently presented in 1119 as the comestabulus of Montefusco, although there is no clear explanation of how he acquired such an
+This is a convenient moment to elaborate on the fact that one of the earliest uses of the title comestabulus in contemporary sources for Norman Italy is found in Falco's Chronicon, years before the creation of the Sicilian kingdom: when Pope Paschal II appointed Landulf de Greca as comestabulus Beneventanorum, in order to make the city "safe and kept so much in the future from the disorders which often menaced it and from the frequent conspiracies fomented against the lord pope."
+Falco, furthermore, refers multiple times to a position called the honor comestabiliae, or simply the comestabiliae, as a sort of a "constableship" appointed by either the pope or the archbishop of Benevento.
+Montefusco, although there is no clear explanation of how he acquired such an honor.
+However, Falco

-29 Falcone di Benevento.
-Chronicon Beneventanum: città e feudi nell'Italia dei normanni, ed. by Edoardo D'Angelo (Florence: Edizioni del Galluzzo, 1998), p.
+&lt;sup>29 Falcone di Benevento.
+Chronicon Beneventanum: Città e feudi nell'Italia dei normanni, ed.
+Edoardo D'Angelo (Florence: Edizioni del Galluzzo, 1998), p.
 146.

-30 Codice diplomatico verginiano.
-1103-1131, ed. by Placido M. Tropeano, 13 vols (Montevergine: Edizioni Padri Benedettini, 1978), II, no 243 pp. 179-82.
+&lt;sup>30 Codice diplomatico verginiano, ed.
+Placido M. Tropeano, vol. 2, 1103-1131 (Montevergine: Edizioni Padri Benedettini, 1978), no. 243 pp. 179-82.

-31 Jamison, 'Norman Administration', p.
-250 n.
-4.
+&lt;sup>31 Jamison, "Norman Administration," p.
+250n4.

-32 Loud has identified him as the Landulf de Greca mentioned by Cuozzo as the father of the baron Tadeus of Greca, who formerly held a feudum precisely at Montefusco.
-Roger II and the Creation of the Kingdom of Sicily, ed. by Graham A. Loud (Manchester: Manchester University Press, 2012), p.
-134; Catalogus Baronum: Commentario, ed. by Errico Cuozzo, FSI, 101.2 (Rome: Istituto storico italiano per il Medio Evo, 1984), p.
+&lt;sup>32 Loud has identified him as the Landulf de Greca mentioned by Cuozzo as the father of the baron Tadeus of Greca, who formerly held a feudum precisely at Montefusco.
+Roger II and the Creation of the Kingdom of Sicily, ed.
+Graham A. Loud (Manchester: Manchester University Press, 2012), p.
+134; Catalogus Baronum: Commentario, ed.
+Errico Cuozzo, FSI, 101.2 (Rome: Istituto storico italiano per il Medio Evo, 1984), p.
 115.